-- 1. Identify school/business partner(s).
-See section 4.a for suggestions of approaches to establishing business links. - Plan an approach to integrating languages and employability involving a project, or a range of projects, aimed at showing learners the importance, and the use, of languages in the world of work.
+- 1. Establish a local coordinator / coordinating group.
+They will be responsible for developing the project and gathering evidence.
+This could be a teacher, DYW coordinator, Chamber of Commerce group or any other with relevant responsibility within their role. - 2.
+Identify school and business/organisation partner(s).
+See section 4.a for suggestions of approaches to establishing business links. - 3.
+Plan an approach to integrating languages and employability involving a project, or a range of projects, aimed at showing learners across the local area the importance, and the use, of languages in the world of work.
 See section 4.b for ideas of some of the types of projects which have been successful in previous submissions and section 4.c for suggestions of how to incorporate meaningful language content.
 This may help to give ideas of potential projects. - Carry out the project(s), collecting evidence as you do so.
-Please note that all projects in a submission should have taken place within the same academic year. - Complete the Scottish Languages Employability Award submission form which can be found on the SCILT website and in Appendix A of this handbook.
-See section 5 below for additional guidance regarding submission. - 5.
-Send the completed form to scilt@strath.ac.uk ahead of one of the biannual submission deadlines. - 6.
-The contact teacher will be notified of the outcome of verification within the timescales outlined in Appendix D. All decisions will be accompanied by feedback.
+Please note that all projects in a submission should have taken place within the same academic year. - Complete the Scottish Languages Employability Award Local submission form which can be found on the SCILT website and in Appendix A of this handbook.
+See section 5 below for additional guidance regarding submission. - 6.
+Send the completed form to scilt@strath.ac.uk ahead of one of the biannual submission deadlines. - 7.
+The coordinating organiser will be notified of the outcome of verification within the timescales outlined in Appendix D. All decisions will be accompanied by feedback.

 4. Guidance on developing an effective approach to incorporating Employability a.
-Establishing business links
+Building a partnership for the Scottish Languages Employability Award - Local